 Located in North Eastern Tanzania, Mount Kilimanjaro rises from lush, grassy plains and towers over the land and can be seen from neighboring Kenya.
 Its snow-capped peak is a sight to behold.
 The mountain represents a powerful life force for the local Chagga people and all those who live around the mountain, providing rich volcanic soils for agriculture and an endless source of pure spring waters.
 The Mountain is climbed by several travelers every year so it is not the most untouched mountain, nor is it the most arduous, however, it is still an awe-inspiring sight to behold and highly recommended for anyone with even a vague interest in mountaineering.

 Mountain Kilimanjaro is the highest mountain in Africa, making it a must-visit for those interested in the seven “summit climbing”, that represent the seven highest points in each continent.
 Climbing Kilimanjaro is surprisingly easy though should not be overlooked.
-Be delighted to stand on the roof of Africa – a life-changing experience.

 There is no better way to round off a safari adventure through Tanzania than to spend some time relaxing on the pristine palm-fringed beaches at Zanzibar.
 The white sand beaches are just perfect for relaxation and water sports that fit any kind of traveler.
 Known as the “Spice Island”, Zanzibar has brought visitors from other lands since time immemorial – Persians, Chinese, Arabs, Indians, and many more have all sailed their vessels into Zanzibar’s harbor over the centuries.
 Make your mark today, visit these historic Islands, and explore their hidden secrets and rich culture.
 A visit to the Stone Town will allow you to explore its spice markets and superb Arabic architecture.
 You can as well go diving at one of the many dive centers at the local resorts – the waters around the island are very clear and host a huge diversity of marine life.

 The Ngorongoro Crater is Tanzania’s true jewel that crowns its beauty.
-Ngorongoro is the world’s largest intact volcanic caldera – a haven to a wondrous array of wildlife life.
+Ngorongoro is the world’s largest intact volcanic caldera – a haven for a wondrous array of wildlife life.
 This area is a “must-do” on any visit to Tanzania.
 The backdrop of the crater walls makes for some stunning photographic opportunities as you see the animals roam through the grasslands on the crater floor towards the lake.
 This area is known for having all the African Big Five animals (lion, leopard, buffalo, elephant, and Rhino).